 Slide the big loop of the string around the top limb of your bow, putting the string on the proper side of your bow.

 Insert the small loop through the slot on the bottom limb, making sure it fits securely.
-Because the bow is in a loose position, the string will have a lot of slack.
+If the bow is in a loose position, the string will have a lot of slack.

 The bottom limb is on the handle’s heavier end.
 The pull weight of a bow is generally indicated on the bottom limb.